 Things to See at the Museum

 Many fascinating items are housed inside the museum.
 Full of traditional Emirati furnishings, the star attractions of the museum are the numerous archaeological finds from Ed Dur and Tel Abraq.
 Various stone plates depicting animals, statuettes of falcons and other birds, bone plaques, and a multitude of interesting items, dating back to the days of the Roman Empire, dot the museum.
-Don’t miss to visit the Museum of the Future where you can see what will be happening in the future technology.

 Other things to see at the museum include: